Peter J. Wallison

-Peter J. Wallison (born June 6, 1941) is a lawyer and the Arthur F. Burns Fellow in Financial Policy Studies at the American Enterprise Institute.
+Peter J. Wallison (born June 6, 1941) is an American lawyer and the Arthur F. Burns Fellow in Financial Policy Studies at the American Enterprise Institute.
 He specializes in financial markets deregulation.
 He was White House Counsel during the Tower Commission's inquiry into the Iran Contra Affair.
-He was a dissenting member of the 2010 Financial Crisis Inquiry Commission, frequent commentator in the mass media on the federal takeover of Fannie Mae and Freddie Mac and the financial crisis of 2007–2008 and wrote Hidden in Plain Sight (2015) about the crisis and its legacy.
+He was a dissenting member of the 2010 Financial Crisis Inquiry Commission, frequent commentator in the mass media on the federal takeover of Fannie Mae and Freddie Mac and the 2008 financial crisis and wrote Hidden in Plain Sight (2015) about the crisis and its legacy.

-Personal
+Biography

-Wallison was born in New York City, and educated at the Capitol Page School and Harvard University (A.B.
-1963, LL.B.
-1966), where he was President of the Young Republicans.
+Wallison was born in New York City, and educated at the Capitol Page School and Harvard University, where he received his B.A. in 1963, an LL.B. in 1966, and was the president of the Young Republicans.

 He was admitted to the bar of New York state in 1967.

 Emanuel Celler appointed him a United States House of Representatives Page when he was about 14, and he served for most of his high school years.
 The Democrats controlled the patronage, but assigned some pages, such as Wallison, to the minority party.
 This experience helped him become a Republican.

 He was a Rockefeller Republican before becoming a Reagan Republican.

 On November 24, 1966, he married the former Frieda Koslow (born in New York January 15, 1943, A.B.
 Smith College 1963, LL.B.
 Harvard Law School 1966 admitted to New York bar in 1967, D.C. bar 1982).
 They have three children, Ethan S., Jeremy L., Rebecca K. Mrs. Wallison develops real estate in Snowmass, Colorado.

 They split their time between homes in Colorado and in Washington, D.C.